Ventura Car Accidents

 Matters are made more complex in car crashes involving multiple at-fault parties, such as some types of chain reaction accidents or collisions involving a negligent driver as well as a dangerous property condition.
 California follows the rule of joint and several liability with regard to economic damages, but each party is only severally responsible for their share of noneconomic damages.
 For example, if Defendant A is 60% at fault, and Defendant B is 40% at fault, but Defendant A is not insured and owns no valuable assets, you may claim all of your economic damages from Defendant B. However, you may only claim 40% of your noneconomic damages from Defendant B.

 Compensation that you may be able to recover if you establish negligence includes economic and noneconomic damages.
 These may cover medical costs, medical mileage, therapy, assistive devices, vocational rehabilitation, household services, pain and suffering, and loss of enjoyment.Retain a Car Accident Lawyer in Ventura or Beyond

-At Sharifi Firm, PLC, our experienced Ventura car accident attorneys may be able to help you bring a claim to pursue compensation for your injuries if you have been struck by a careless driver.
+At Sharifi Firm, APC, our experienced Ventura car accident attorneys may be able to help you bring a claim to pursue compensation for your injuries if you have been struck by a careless driver.
 Call us at 1-866-422-7222 or use our online form to set up a free consultation with a motor vehicle collision lawyer.
 We also represent victims in Los Angeles and other cities throughout Southern California, such as Temecula, Riverside, San Bernardino, and Irvine.